 EggDonorIVF in partnership with Reproductive Medicine Associates of Connecticut has been working with egg donors for over a decade.
 During this time we have answered many questions about the egg donation experience.
 Below are some of the most commonly asked questions.
 The doctors and nurses can answer these questions more fully if you want to speak with someone.
-Feel free to ask us a question here.
+Feel free to contact us!

 There is no clinical data that suggests this process will affect your future fertility or your ability to have children of your own.